 Content may contain affiliate links.

 The Herberton Historic Village is one of the best things to do “near” Port Douglas, Cairns or Palm Cove Australia.
 Herberton itself is a very interesting town too, with more for you to see.
-In this post, we’ll share photos from Herberton Historic Village, tell you what we thought (of course), and go into the history of Far North Queensland, mining, and survival.
+In this post, we’ll share photos from Herberton Historic Village, tell you what we thought (of course), give you a few things to do in Herberton & nearby, and go into the history of Far North Queensland, mining, and survival.

 This post contains multiple photos from Herberton Historic Village and The Mining Museum in Herberton.
 Both attractions can be included in your Historic Village Pass.
 You can buy your ticket for the historic village here.
 If you need a family pass, they are a little cheaper.
 Buy a family ticket here with a lowest price guarantee.